 State of the Art of Data

-Before delving into the state of the art of data, I am sure most of you will have done some research on what Big Data is at some point and with a very high probability will have come up with the 'V's of Big Data, a series of 5 characteristics which are as follows: Volume, Variety, Velocity, Variety and Value.
+Before delving into the state of the art of data, I am sure most of you will have done some research on what Big Data is at some point and with a very high probability will have arrived at what are the "Vs" of Big Data, a series of 5 characteristics which are the following: Volume, Variety, Velocity, Variety and Value.
 But the reality is that it can all be summed up in a single V: Volume.
-And, as the word itself indicates, if we are talking about Big Data we are talking about big data and large volumes of data.
+And the fact is that, as the word itself indicates, if we are talking about Big Data we are talking about big data and large volumes of data.

 It is also worth noting that what seems big to us today will be small in the future, and in the past it seemed much bigger.
 To see this, it is enough to think about what a Gigabyte means to us today compared to what it meant to us a decade ago.
 Therefore, we could conclude that Big Data is an ambiguous and evolving term so far.
 To give a real figure and to put into perspective the volume supported by one of these systems, I can say that in the project I am currently working on we have 100GB of memory available in pre-production and 350GB in the production environment.
 This memory is what Spark uses to do the work of processing the data.